Sakshem/game-hub/README.md

     This will stop and remove the containers, but it will not delete the images and volumes.
 Use `docker-compose down -v` to remove volumes as well.

-This README section provides a basic setup guide for building your project using Docker Compose.
+This README section provides a basic setup guide for building the game-hub project using Docker Compose.